MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

   Perimeter_bot_ZN_1_Wall_South_Window;   !- Fenestration Surface Name 12
 ```

-For this measure, the Shading Type was set to `InteriorShade`, which allows modeling a diffusing shade located on the inside of the window by referencing a construction with a `WindowMaterial:Shade` objecct in the `Construction with Shading Type` field.
-Like the A2, this measure required replacing the baseline's window construction with a detailed layered construction.
-Additionally, a construction with the shade was added to the model so that it was available to the measure (but unused in the baseline) as shown in the objects below.
-The `WindowMaterial:Shade` object was taken from the `WindowShadeMaterials.idf` EnergyPlus data set.
+In EnergyPlus, shades are modeled as perfect diffusers, i.e. all transmitted and reflected radiation is hemispherically-diffuse.
+Transmittance and reflectance are independent of the angle of incidence and the reflectance and emissivity properties are the same on both sides.
+Like A2, this measure required replacing the baseline's window construction with a detailed layered construction.
+Additionally, a construction with the shade was added to the model so that it was available to the measure (but unused in the baseline, see below).
+The `WindowMaterial:Shade` object was taken from the `WindowShadeMaterials.idf` EnergyPlus data set and represents a shade with medium reflectance and medium transmittance as shown below.

 ```
 Construction,